 Friday Nights at the Dearborn Observatory

-The Dearborn Observatory is open for public viewing every Friday night from 9 to 11 pm during the spring and...
+The Dearborn Observatory is open for public viewing every Friday night from 8 to 10 pm during the fall and...

 Please click here for our department seminars (excluding PAECRS) calendar.

-The Dearborn Observatory is open for public viewing every Friday night from 9 to 11 pm during the spring and...
+The Dearborn Observatory is open for public viewing every Friday night from 8 to 10 pm during the fall and...

 4:00 PM - 5:00 PM, sponsored by Physics and Astronomy Colloquia